NeKoRoSYS/nekorosys.github.io/docs/about.md

 ## Business Inquiries

-Below are my portfolios to showcase my skills in case you are looking for someone to work with.
-I am open for paid commissions, just contact me on my [Twitter](https://twitter.com/necromarx) or Discord! ("{{ site.discord }}") ヽ(゜∇゜)ノ
+In case you or a friend is looking for someone to work with, below are my available portfolios.
+I am a freelancer and is open for paid commissions, just contact me on my [Twitter](https://twitter.com/necromarx) or Discord! ("{{ site.discord }}") ヽ(゜∇゜)ノ

 ### My Portfolios